Your cart is empty

 Decades of reliable wine delivery.

 Laithwaites has been doing this since 1969.
-Logistics perfected, broad range, dependable quality.
+Logistics established, broad range, dependable quality.
 Mixed cases offer decent variety across familiar regions.
 Introductory offers are usually generous.
 Wine club events add a social dimension.

 Where it falls short: No personality.
 No editorial voice.
 No discovery.
-The website feels like a catalogue, not a guide.
-The range prioritises the mainstream: familiar grapes, established regions, nothing that challenges.
-If you have been drinking wine for a few years and want to move beyond Malbec and Sauvignon Blanc, Laithwaites will not push you.
+The website feels more catalogue, not a guide.
+The range prioritises the mainstream: familiar grapes, established regions, less challenging.
+If you have been drinking wine for a few years and want to move beyond Malbec and Sauvignon Blanc, others will push you further than Laithwaites.

 Best for: People who want reliable delivery from a trusted name without surprises.
 Not for: Anyone looking for discovery, personality, or challenge.